India’s response to future challenges must be swift, decisive: CDS

 Ran Samwad should become the doctrinal crucible for India’s joint warfighting future, Chauhan said.

-Moving beyond academic discourse, the seminar will offer a ground-up understanding of the evolving nature of warfare, rooted in live experience and professional expertise from combat soldiers, the defence ministry said in a statement on the eve of the seminar.
+Moving beyond academic discourse, the seminar will offer a ground-up understanding of the evolving nature of warfare, rooted in live experience and professional expertise from combat soldiers, the defence ministry said on the eve of the seminar.

 “Ran Samwad aspires to evolve into a prominent forum for addressing global security challenges while reinforcing India’s security priorities.
 It reflects a growing recognition of the need for strategic autonomy, inter-service synergy and credible military discourse that speaks not only about Indian realities but also of the broader international security environment,” the ministry said.